krustur/KjcBusinessHub/docs/SHORTS.md

 Shorts used for communication.

 - T = Transaction
-- S = Source Document
+- SD = Source Document